barrykooij/what-the-file/readme.txt

 1. What The File shows you what template file is used.

 == Changelog ==

+= 1.6.1: December 19, 2025 =
+* Tweak: Tested with the latest version of WP and meta update.

 = 1.6.0: September 19, 2022 =
 * Feature: Now correctly working with the wp_body_open tag.
 Full template part support is back.